diffblue/cbmc/doc/architectural/front-page.md

 * \subpage other-tools

+* The \subpage tutorial "CBMC Developer Tutorial" helps new contributors to CProver to get their feet wet through a series of programming exercises - mostly modifying goto-instrument, and thus learning to manipulate the main data structures used within CBMC.

 * For higher-level architectural information, each of the pages under the <a href="modules.html">Modules</a>
   link gives an overview of a directory in the CProver codebase.